ucsdcses/tridev/index.md

 information about the time zones in the class and availability of students, but this is a good overall schedule you should plan for.

 Exams will use Canvas or Gradescope test-taking features.
-We may ask you (after the exam) to check in for a phone call or screenshare with a TA or instructor to spot-check your understanding, and we'll give plenty of time for scheduling such a check-in.

 <a id="schedule"></a>
 ## Schedule